Media Writing (CM 201)

 Throughout the semester, students will explore what it means to be a visionary thinker, reader, and writer by inquiring into their own distinct ways of seeing.
 As a class, we will take risks and ask open-ended questions.
 How do we envision the future, and how might we describe the present?
 How can we share our visions, persuade others of our points of view?
 As a community of writers, we will work to participate in creative, intellectual exchange.
 We will explore “vision” as a way of noticing, affirming that visionary thinking does not have to be extraordinary, that it can be discovered in the everyday.

-As you practice interpreting the stories you encounter, you will learn to cultivate authority and intention as you write your own.
-Aiming to communicate complex thought in clear, engaging writing, you will outline, draft, compose, edit, and revise three major essays.
-You will test out different approaches to narrative, exposition, analysis, and argument—experimenting as you develop your voice on the page.
+We will observe texts closely, learning from how different authors develop and support their ideas.
+As students practice analyzing the writing of others, they will learn to cultivate authority and intention in their own writing.
+Aiming to communicate complex thought in clear, engaging prose, students will outline, draft, compose, edit, and revise three major essays.
+Students will test out different approaches to narrative, exposition, analysis, and argument—experimenting as they pursue their curiosities on the page.

 Professor Helen Hofling is a writer, editor, and teacher.
 She received a BA in philosophy from Vassar College and an MFA in creative writing from The Writer’s Foundry at St. Joseph’s College.
 Her poetry and fiction have recently appeared in Berkeley Poetry Review, the Columbia Review, Electric Literature, Fugue, New South, Passages North, Prelude, and elsewhere.
 A member of the PEN Prison Writing Committee, she serves as a poetry judge for their annual writing competition.
 She teaches writing at Loyola University Maryland.